 - Update and install anti-virus and anti-spyware software to your computers regularly.

-- Make sure that your firewall is turned on and that it is properly set.
+- Make sure your firewall is on and that it is configured appropriately.

-- Copy all your important files that are stored on your computer onto a removable disk and store in a secure place.
+- Copy all your important files stored on your computer onto an external hard drive or removable disk and store in a secure place.

 - Put a policy and process in place to terminate computer access for employees leaving the company.